British Isles: History

-2.5 million years ago the British Isles were repeatedly submerged beneath an ice sheet that extended into the middle of the North Sea, with a larger ice sheet that covered a significant proportion of Scandinavia on the opposite side.
-Around 1.9 million years ago these two ice sheets frequently merged, essentially creating a land bridge between Scandinavia and northern Great Britain.
-Further south there was a direct land bridge, now known as Doggerland, which was gradually submerged as sea levels rose.
+2.5 million years ago, the British Isles were repeatedly submerged beneath an ice sheet that extended into the middle of the North Sea, with a larger ice sheet that covered a significant proportion of Scandinavia on the opposite side.
+Around 1.9 million years ago, these two ice sheets frequently merged, essentially creating a land bridge between Scandinavia and northern Great Britain.
+Further south was a direct land bridge, now known as Doggerland, which was gradually submerged as sea levels rose.
 However, the Irish Sea was formed before Doggerland was completely covered in water, with Ireland becoming an island roughly 6,000 years before Great Britain did.

 The first evidence of human activity on the islands dates from 840,000 or 950,000 years ago, based on flint tools found near Happisburgh on the Norfolk coast of Great Britain.
 In contrast, the earliest evidence of human activity on the island of Ireland dates from 12,500 years ago.

-At the time of the Roman Empire, about two thousand years ago, various tribes, which spoke Celtic dialects of the Insular Celtic group, inhabited the islands.
-The Romans expanded their civilisation to control southern Great Britain but were impeded in advancing any further, building Hadrian's Wall to mark the northern frontier of their empire in 122 AD.
-At that time Ireland was populated by a people known as Hiberni, the northern third or so of Great Britain by a people known as Picts and the southern two thirds by Britons.
+At the time of the Roman Empire, about two thousand years ago, various tribes which spoke Celtic dialects of the Insular Celtic group inhabited the islands.
+The Romans expanded their civilisation to control southern Great Britain, but were impeded in advancing any further, building Hadrian's Wall to mark the northern frontier of their empire in 122 AD.
+At that time, Ireland was populated by a people known as Hiberni, while the northern third of Great Britain was populated by a people known as Picts and the southern two thirds by Britons.